A term loan is what most small business owners think of when they start looking for a small business loan.

 The turnaround time for an approval decision can vary based on how quickly you provide all requested materials, as well as the complexity of your business and specific situation.

-Keep in mind: some term loans may have minimum or maximum size requirements for your business.
+Keep in mind: some term business loans may have minimum or maximum size requirements for your business.

 Before You Sign